ZombieSocrates/brainteasers/crazyPlane_blogOutline.md

 ![Image](singleplane_plots/100_trials_100_seats_plots.png)

-Notice that to the leftmost region of each of these graphs, as the number of trials is still small, the blue line representing cumulative success rate fluctuates a lot, because random processes are "unpredictable over the short term."
+Notice that to the leftmost region of each of these graphs (where the number of trials is still small), the blue line representing cumulative success rate fluctuates a lot, because random processes are "unpredictable over the short term."
 As we build out more trials, however, that fluctuation becomes much less pronounced.
 The final success rates arrived at above are each within 10 percentage points of 50 percent.
 How might this change if we increased the number of trials?

 ![Image](singleplane_plots_moarTrials/1000_trials_100_seats_plots.png)